-Before applying any reduction or suspension under this Part Eight, the otherwise applicable period of suspension shall be determined.
-If the Participant establishes entitlement to a reduction or suspension of the period of suspension under two or more provisions of this Part Eight, then the period of suspension may be reduced or suspended, but not below one quarter of the otherwise applicable period of suspension.
+Where a Participant establishes entitlement to a reduction or suspension of the period of suspension under more than one provision of this Part Eight (Regulations 65-73), before applying any reduction or suspension under Regulations 70-73, the otherwise applicable period of suspension shall first be determined in accordance with Regulations 50-56, 66 and 67-69.
+If the Participant establishes entitlement to a reduction or suspension of the period of suspension under Regulations 70-73, then the period of suspension may be reduced or suspended, but not below one quarter of the otherwise applicable period of suspension.